cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 ### Adding the Configuration Fetched Handler

-The Configuration Fetched Handler provides a mechanism to alert when the Rollout SDK has loaded updated configuration from local storage or via an asynchronous network call.
-It allows us to control what happens whenever a new configuration is fetched.
+The Configuration Fetched Handler provides a mechanism for an application to identify when the Rollout SDK has loaded updated configuration from local storage or via an asynchronous network call.
+It allows us to control what happens when a new configuration is fetched.
 In order for changes to be applied, an action has to take place, like a page refresh.
 1. In Github, navigate to the root directory of the microblog-frontend repository.
 2. Ensure you are on the `development` branch.
 Then, open the `flags.js` file (`src/utils/flag.js`).
 3. Insert the `configurationFetchedHandler` constant **and** ensure it is called in `options` as seen in the `flag.js` file below:

-<details><summary><code>flags.js</code></summary>
+<details><summary>Updated <code>flags.js</code></summary>

 ```javascript
 import Rox from 'rox-browser'